 The PUL library catalog is the place to begin your search to determine what books (and other items) we have at Princeton related to your research.
-The catalog is NOT generally the place to look for magazine, journal and newspaper articles.
-For that, you would use Articles+ or a subject Database.
+The catalog is NOT generally the place to look for magazine, journal and newspaper articles, but you can do a Title starts with... search to determine if we subscribe to a particular journal in print or electronic form.
+For articles, you would use Articles+ or a subject-specific database.

 Try to think of words that are specific to your topic.
 Think of multiple ways to describe what you want.